Other #402

 Logs: I've run all my tests in verbose mode, so I'll send those later on (I have to transfer them across PCs).

-Updated by Nico Huber almost 2 years ago
+Updated by Nico Huber over 2 years ago

 Just a quick note: SPI25 flashes have no means to report any success or failure of a read command.
 The whole transaction is controlled by the SPI master, in this case the BusPirate.
 Also, from the FM25Q08B datasheet: